groupserver/gs.group.member.invite.csv/README.rst

           ``gs.group.member.invite.base``:
           <https://github.com/groupserver/gs.group.member.invite.base>

-.. [#context] The form ``gs-group-member-invite-csv.json`` is also
+.. [#context] The form ``gs-group-member-invite-csv.json`` is
-              available in the site context, for day that the site-wide invite and add systems exist.
+              also available in the site context, for the day that the site-wide invite and add systems exist.

 .. [#profile] See
               <https://github.com/groupserver/gs.profile.invite>